Origination Fees in Student Loans: Why That Hidden Cost Could Be Holding You Back

 You may need to supplement your savings, credit, or alternative financing to bridge the immediate gap, which many borrowers overlook during loan comparisons.

-These aren’t minor adjustments; origination fees significantly impact affordability and may disrupt financial planning.
+These aren't minor adjustments; origination/processing fees significantly impact affordability and may disrupt financial planning.

 Origination Fees Across Top Education Loan Providers in India

-Understanding origination fees is crucial for students, as even a 1–2% charge can reduce the usable loan amount by tens of thousands of rupees.
-Take a look at the following table:
+Understanding processing fees is crucial for students, as even a 1–2% charge can reduce the usable loan amount by tens of thousands of rupees.
+All figures are approximate as of 2025-26 and subject to change; verify directly with the lender before applying.

 Lender